 In a domestic relations adjudication case, a judge in charge of domestic relations cases makes a determination based on the documents submitted upon the filing of the petition, the investigation results of the family court probation officer, and the results of the hearing he/she has held.
-In this process, the judge may have a family court councillor attend the adjudication proceedings and hear the councillor's opinion for reference.
+In this process, the judge may have a counselor attend the adjudication proceedings and hear the counselor's opinion for reference.